jadebc/covid19-infections/README.md

-# Substantial underestimation of COVID-19 infection in the United States due to incomplete testing and imperfect test accuracy
+# Substantial underestimation of SARS-CoV-2 infection in the United States

 ## Overview
 To date, coronavirus testing in the US has been extremely limited.
 Confirmed COVID-19 case counts underestimate the total number of infections in the population.
 We estimated the total COVID-19 infections – both symptomatic and asymptomatic – in the US in March 2020.
 We used a semi-Bayesian approach to correct for bias due to incomplete testing and imperfect test performance.